pauliwog/philter-ucsf/paul/DOCUMENTATION.md

 - [Link to i2b2](https://portal.dbmi.hms.harvard.edu/projects/n2c2-nlp/#).

 ### 2
-I forked and set up a repo of the beta version of Philter on GitHub, [link](https://github.com/BCHSI/philter-ucsf) to Philter-Beta and [my fork]() (containing the scripts I used).
+I forked and set up a repo of the beta version of Philter on GitHub, [link](https://github.com/BCHSI/philter-ucsf) to Philter-Beta and [my repo](https://github.com/pauliwog/philter-ucsf) (not a fork of beta version, but a copy of the latest version of Philter containing the scripts I used).
 Then I set up Terminal on my Mac with Homebrew, python, etc—here's how I did it.
 1. Install command line tools: ```xcode-select --install```.
 2. Install [Homebrew](https://brew.sh/): ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"```.
 3. Update path for Homebrew : ```export PATH="/usr/local/opt/python/libexec/bin:$PATH"```.